 6. My website is live, the job is done

-You will need to adjust the content and layout according to your users behavior, there are a lot of things you will need to keep tracking and working on after it goes live.
+You will need to adjust the content and layout according to your users’ behaviour, there are a lot of things you will need to keep tracking and working on after it goes live.
 But you will also have to make sure your technology is up to date.

-For example, if you run a WordPress website, you need to make sure you always use the most recent WordPress version, same goes for your plugins.
-But even for this seemingly meanial task, we still recommend you reach out to a WordPress expert.
+For example, if you run a WordPress website, you need to make sure you always use the most recent WordPress version, the same goes for your plugins.
+But even for this seemingly menial task, we still recommend you reach out to a WordPress expert.

-If not, you risk updating you WordPress version and breaking several plugins, or even your theme.
-Or something could go wrong during the update and you end up loosing all your data.
+If not, you risk updating your WordPress version and breaking several plugins or even your theme.
+Or something could go wrong during the update and you end up losing all your data.
 Is it really worth the risk?

 7. I only need to work with an agency for a short amount of time

 If you have never run your own website or app, you might think that working with a web agency is a short term engagement, where you hire them for a few months and that’s it.

 But, as you now know. websites need constant evaluation and optimization.
 Aside from that, you need to consider the overall site accessibility which is constantly changing, but also the content quality, keywords, and SEO (Search Engine Optimization).